daryll-ko/daryll-ko/README.md

 <br>

 <div align="center">

-> _There is much value in learning,_
->
-> _but there is also much value in learning how to learn._
+「話はまだまだ続く。続くったら続く！」
 </div>

 <h2>🙍🏻‍♂️ Hi!
 I'm Daryll.</h2>

-I'm a computer science student who specializes in computational theory and web development.

-My life philosophy is centered on simplicity and organization, and I think CS is a fantastic field to explore in order to develop this philosophy.

-My hobbies include thought-dumping, learning about learning, and raving about Japanese culture.
-Programming is cool and all, but these seemingly divergent activities have only made the journey cooler!

-I could go on and on about these things, but I think it'd be better to let you take a look around for yourself.
+I'm a computer science student who finds the math and language parts of CS fascinating.
+I currently serve as an intern in one of my department's research laboratories: I investigate models of computation inspired by biology and write software to streamline these investigations.
+I also help out in my department's general affairs as a student assistant, and dabble in a bit of web development on the side when I feel like it.

+Aside from toying with code, I really like reading light novels and watching anime (I've been told I consume obscene amounts of these; oh well).
+I also get addicted to puzzle games and meta/philosophy articles from time to time.
+Oh, I also can't do sports for the life of me.

-Life is about enjoying the journey, and I hope this place gives you a glimpse of how I do so! ꒰ ･‿･๑ ꒱
+Life is about enjoying the journey, and I hope this place gives you a glimpse of how I do so! ^^

 <br>